unpc2026/diaryasprogrammer/README.md

 Use official PHP documentation, accepted PHP RFCs, and other canonical sources as evidence for language semantics.

 Authoritative sources provide evidence about language behavior.
-Semantic explanations should account for that evidence rather than merely restating it.
+When citing documentation, explain which semantic claim the evidence supports and whether that claim is directly stated or conservatively inferred.

 If documentation does not fully determine a behavior, explanation, or conclusion, explicitly classify it as one of the following: